Physical distancing: what does it mean?

 Talking about physical distancing with children and teenagers with disability

-If your child has a disability, he might be anxious about getting coronavirus (COVID-19), getting sicker or having complications because of the virus.
+If your child has a disability, they might be anxious about getting coronavirus (COVID-19), getting sicker or having complications because of the virus.
 Children and teenagers with disability are more likely than their peers to experience anxiety.

 It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting coronavirus (COVID-19) and what extra precautions you and your child might need to take.